jaghaimo/stelnet/README.md

 ## Translating the Mod

 To translate this mod, edit files in [data/l10n](assets/data/l10n/) directory.
-You can then create the translation mod with the following structure:
+You can then create the translation mod with just the following structure:

 ```bash
 data/config/tag_data.json  # tag names in Intel UI